silversunseven/Ansible/learning_RHCSA.md

 ___

 ### LVM
-LVM's allow physical disks to be combined together into a logical volume or Volume group and that volumen group can then see seen as a single volume which can be partitioned.
+* LVM's allow physical disks to be combined together into a logical volume or Volume group and that volumen group can then see seen as a single volume which can be partitioned.
+* An <b>extent</b> is the smallest unit of storage that LVM allocates.
+When creating a physical volume (PV), the space is divided into extents.
+These extents are then used by by both volume groups (VG) and logical volumes (LV). (you can define the size of an extent in the VG).
+All space in LVM is allocated and managed in terms of these extents.
+* <b>Extent</b>: The smallest unit of allocation in LVM, used to manage space in both physical and logical volumes.

 ![Alt text](./img/LVM.png)

 ___